awslabs/aws-encryption-sdk-specification/framework/structures.md

 #### Structure

-Hierarchical materials are a structure containing materials that are used to establish a key hierarchy in order to reuse a data key that wraps other data keys.
+Branch Key materials are a structure containing materials that are used to establish a key hierarchy in order to reuse a data key that wraps other data keys.
 This structure MAY include any of the following fields: